 This course integrates theory and laboratory work to investigate the fundamentals of sustainable energy in commercial and residential settings.
 The performance and efficiency of the Building Shell, Air Flow, Insulation, Heating, Air Conditioning, Doors and Windows and Hot Water Systems will be studied along with strategies for improving energy efficiency.
 Health and Safety issues will be also be addressed.
-Prerequisite: EVS 130, EVS 131, and MAT138 (may be taken concurrently) or permission of instructor.(O) 4 credits
+Prerequisites: EVS 130, EVS 131, and MAT 138 or MAT139, (may be taken concurrently) or permission of instructor.(O) 4 credits